-Through one of our four specialist pharmacy MSc courses you’ll gain a thorough understanding and awareness of your chosen area of pharmacy, the research methods required to complete a final supervised research project and an overview of the drug discovery process.
+Through one of our three specialist pharmacy MSc courses you’ll gain a thorough understanding and awareness of your chosen area of pharmacy, the research methods required to complete a final supervised research project and an overview of the drug discovery process.

 These courses are primarily designed to prepare you for an academic or industrial career in the relevant area.
 You may be a scientist already working within the pharmaceutical industry or a recent science graduate.